abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-add new folder called reposity and Ireposity add class in respoity for intface class in that class i add remove and add from Get item in Db
+add new folder called reposity and Ireposity add class in respoity for intface class in that class i add remove and add from Get item in Db i add new class in Repository and coded to create constructors and dependency